 About Anthony Sonnenberg’s Buried in Flowers

 This is Anthony Sonnenberg’s first solo exhibition in Los Angeles and with GAVLAK Los Angeles.
 Cannons Buried in Flowers is the culmination of the artist’s development of unique processes, passions.
 Therefore the investigations undertaken over the past decade.
 Sonnenberg builds clay structures that he covers with silk flowers, porcelain tchotchkes, and yards of textile trimmings.
 In addition to spraying on layers of liquid ceramic slip, he obscures finer details of the objects, and consolidates his sculptures structurally and formally.
-Along with subsequent refirings his individual perspective is shown through baroque and rococo ceramics.
+Along with subsequent refirings his individual perspective is further shown through baroque and rococo ceramics.
 What can be considered queer is called into question.
 Can objects be queer?
 The answer is a resounding yes.

 CLICK HERE for more info about past exhibitions at this gallery.

-On view: May 20, 2023 – July 1, 2023
+On view: May 20, 2023 – July 29, 2023

-What: New Exhibitions, Braxton Garneau, Anthony Sonnenberg
+What: Closing Art Party, Braxton Garneau, Anthony Sonnenberg

 Where: GAVLAK Los Angeles, 1700 S Santa Fe Ave #440, LA, 90021